-We recognise that some pupils, for example identified pupils with special educational needs and or disabilities (SEND), may not be able to access remote education without support from adults at home.
+We recognise that some pupils, for example identified pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those children in a range of ways, such as in school provision, personalised timetables and intervention sessions with a class teaching assistant.
-Where possible we will replicate the learning support and interventions that children receive in school.